It is imperative that reopened businesses follow the requirements of the

 , including sanitization including wearing of facial coverings and posting of required signage.
 Residents must adhere to requirements for social distancing and wearing of

 .
+Individuals are subject to fines of $100 for violations of the facial covering order.
 These important steps will help us stop the spread of COVID-19.
 If you feel vulnerable, it’s safer for you to stay at home.
 If you decide to go out, read

 from the Centers for Disease Control & Prevention (CDC) BEFORE you go.

 Broward County officials continue to work closely with the Florida Department of Health, the Centers for Disease Control and Prevention, the Governor's office and the Florida Department of Emergency Management to help residents, visitors and employees weather this health crisis.

 The CDC recommends and Broward County Emergency Orders require residents and visitors, unless otherwise exempted, to wear a facial covering in public, and to wear it properly, including over the nose and mouth.
 The facial covering can be constructed of any material, but should utilize CDC guidelines.
 Disposable face masks and gloves are not recyclable – please dispose of properly.